 When implemented in the LMDZ General circulation model, the pyro-thermal plume model injects directly a large fraction of fire products well above 4 km, in the region of African biomass burning.
-Because fire emissions occur mainly during the afternoon in this region, this produces a 2-ppmv amplitude diurnal cycle of CO_2 concentration in the mid-troposphere, as first suggested by Chédin et al. (2005) from remote sensing.
-The vertical integration of this evenings minus mornings CO_2 concentration using the weighting function of satellite retrieval gives a Daily Tropospheric Excess of an order from 0.5 to 1 ppmv, which is lower than the 3 ppmv obtained by Chédin et al. (2008) from observations.
-The discrepancy may come from the large uncertainties that re-

-- 15 from observations.
-The discrepancy may come from the large uncertainties that remain on fire characteristics and emissions, from the vertical distribution of CO_2 above fires computed by the pyro-thermal plume model and from uncertainties on the observed DTE signal.
-A direct estimation of the DTE signal from CO_2 emissions is also proposed, which only depends on the vertical distribution of fire emissions and on the - weighting function of satellite sensitivity, and not from large-scale advection.
+Because fire emissions occur mainly during the afternoon in this region, this produces a 2-ppmv amplitude diurnal cycle of CO2 concentration in the mid-troposphere, as first suggested by Chédin et al. (2005) from remote sensing.
+The vertical integration of this evenings minus mornings CO2 concentration using the weighting function of satellite retrieval gives a Daily Tropospheric Excess of an order from 0.5 to 1 ppmv, which is lower than the 3 ppmv obtained by Chédin et al. (2008) from observations.
+The discrepancy may come from the large uncertainties that remain on fire characteristics and emissions, from the vertical distribution of CO2 above fires computed by the pyro-thermal plume model and from uncertainties on the observed DTE signal.
+A direct estimation of the DTE signal from $CO_2$ emissions is also proposed, which only depends on the vertical distribution of fire emissions and on the weighting function of satellite sensitivity, and not from large-scale advection.
 This estimation allows recovering simply the simulated DTE signal when assuming a vertical distribution of fire emissions.

 A step further would be to take fire emissions and characteristics into account more precisely.
-Observations of fire emissions and of the atmospheric composition from the
+Observations of fire emissions and of the atmospheric composition from the AMMA field campaign could be used to initialize and validate the scheme at regional scale by considering other gases